 As a social scientist, Dr. Gillespie designs and conducts formative and summative evaluations of research at the intersection of medical education and health services.
 She oversees curricular evaluation and reform at NYU School of Medicine.
 She specializes in assessing physicians’ competence in communication with patients, including the use of standardized patient simulation.
 She maintains the undergraduate and graduate medical education registries, enabling NYU Langone researchers to make use of longitudinal educational data.
 Learn more about Dr. Gillespie or contact her at email@example.com.

 Suvam Paul, MPA, Senior Data Analyst

 Mr. Paul is responsible for data analysis and visualization, dashboard design, and reproducible research.
-His expertise includes statistics and econometrics, and he is proficient in various software tools for data analysis and visualization, such as Tableau, R Stata, and the R package.
+His expertise includes statistics and econometrics, and he is proficient in various software tools for data analysis and visualization, such as Tableau, R and Stata.

 Vikashini Savadamuthu, MPA, Evaluation Manager